-- Any existing public rights of access to the shoreline of a water body shall be maintained by means of easements or rights-of-way or should be included in the open space with provisions made for continued public access. - 2.
+Natural Resource Protection Act.
 Within areas subject to the state mandated shoreland zone, within a strip of land extending 100 feet inland from the normal high-water line of a great pond or any tributary to a great pond, and 75 feet from any other water body or the upland edge of a wetland, a buffer strip of vegetation shall be preserved.
-The plan notes, and deeds to any lots which include any such land, shall contain the following deed restrictions: - i.
-Tree removal shall be limited to no more than 40% of the volume of trees 4 inches or more in diameter measured at 4 1/2 feet above the ground level on any lot in any ten-year period. - ii.
-There shall be no cleared opening greater than 250 square feet in the forest canopy as measured from the outer limits of the tree crown. - iii.
-However, a footpath not to exceed ten feet in width as measured between tree trunks is permitted provided that a cleared line of sight to the water through the buffer strip is not created.
-Adjacent to a great pond, or
+The plan notes, and deeds to any lots which include any such land, shall contain the following deed restrictions:

+- of the volume of trees 4 inches or more than 405 diameter measured at 4 1/2 feet above the ground level on any lot in any ten-year period. - ii.
+There shall be no cleared opening greater than 250 square feet in the forest canopy as measured from the outer limits of the tree grown.

-Commented [PS15]: If any of the shoreland provisions are redundant with the Shoreland Zoning Ordinance, this can be removed and reference can made to those provisions.
+Commented [PS26]: If any of the shoreland provisions are redundant with the Shoreland Zoning Ordinance, this can be removed and reference can made to those provisions.